BiAPoL/napari-clusters-plotter/README.md

 For getting more insights into your data, you can reduce the dimensionality of the measurements, e.g. using the [UMAP algorithm](https://umap-learn.readthedocs.io/en/latest/) or [t-SNE](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html).
 To apply it to your data use the menu `Tools > Measurement > Dimensionality reduction (ncp)`.
-Select the label image that was analyzed and in the list below, select all measurements that should be dimensionality reduced.
+Select the label image that was analysed and in the list below, select all measurements that should be dimensionality reduced.
 By default, all measurements are selected in the box.
 If you cannot see any measurements, but you have performed them, click on `Update Measurements` to refresh the box.
 You can read more about parameters of both algorithms by hovering over question marks or by clicking on them.
 When you are done with the selection, click on `Run`